paulcorral93/Active-Directory-Configuration/README.md

 </p>

 <h1>Domain Controller/Active Directory in Azure</h1>
-This tutorial outlines how to set up a domain controller with Active Directory within Azure Virtual Machines.<br />
+This tutorial outlines how to set up a domain controller with Active Directory within Azure Virtual Machines.
+Active Directory is a Centralized system for managing users and/or computers.
+It can be used to control permissions and security across an organization.
+A key tool in a Windows-based IT environment. <br />